YCL-Ok/CABS_Plus/src/qwen2.5_leaderboard2_experiments/README.md

 ## Results

-The results of the merging and evaluation step will be saved in **results.json**, containing metrics such as accuracy and task-specific performance.
-Uploading this json file to **read_jsonResults.py** will reproduce the results reported in the paper.
+The results of the merging and evaluation step will be saved in **results.json**, and using this json file to run **read_jsonResults.py** will reproduce the results reported in the paper.
 Our merged checkpoints can be obtained from xxxx.com and xxxx.com.

 ## Notes